The Tiger tank has gotten messy with all the myths, exaggerations, and Hollywood nonsense flying around.

 The Tiger I was terrifying when it worked.
 The 88mm gun could destroy any Allied tank at ranges well beyond what the Allies could shoot back.
 The frontal armor was nearly impervious to standard Allied anti-tank weapons.
 When a Tiger showed up on a battlefield, it changed the dynamics completely.

-Probably should have led with this section, honestly.
+Probably should have led about this area, honestly.
 Here’s what the legends leave out.
 Only 1,347 Tiger Is were built.
 They were mechanically unreliable, consumed enormous amounts of fuel, and required specialized recovery equipment because they were too heavy for standard bridges and recovery vehicles.
 Each Tiger cost roughly twice as much as a Panther and four times as much as a Panzer IV.
 Germany couldn’t afford to build them in meaningful numbers.

 Combat Performance